bluesky/databroker/docs/source/tutorials/get-data.rst

 What's in the Run?
 ------------------

-The Run's "pretty display", shown by IPython and Jupyter (and some other similar tools), shows us a summary.
+The Run's "pretty display", shown by IPython and Jupyter and some other similar tools, shows us a summary.

 .. ipython:: python